Small cap stocks, part two

 Below is example of pre market offering on ticker VVUS:

-Additional to the two situations above there is a third one, which is more of an anomaly, where the offering is released on the ticker that trades on abnormally high volume under hyped market.
-In such cases, large players might use this as an opportunity to soak all the shares when the buyers get out after offering release, in the expectation that eventually over the next days further new buyers will come and push asset higher amidst the hyped market conditions.
-Such examples were seen on weed stocks a few years ago or the recent coronavirus runs across many small-cap stocks.
+Additional to the two situations above,, a third one is more of an anomaly, where the offering is released on the ticker that trades on abnormally high volume under hyped market.
+In such cases, large players might use this as an opportunity to soak all the shares when the buyers get out after offering release, in the expectation that eventually, over the next few days, further new buyers will come and push assets higher amidst the hyped market conditions.
+A few years ago, such examples were seen on weed stocks, or the recent coronavirus runs across many small-cap stocks.
 Those are exceptions where a trader should be more careful chasing the offering, or perhaps even go long for a scalp if heavy absorption with float rotation is visible.

 Hunting procedure for offering:

-To trade intraday offering it is very important to have either of those three conditions set up in order to extract edge (either of methods works, no need to have all three of them):
+To trade intraday offering, it is essential to have either of those three conditions set up to extract edge (either of methods works, no need to have all three of them):

 -2.
-Subscription to news site such as Benzinga or news platform which alerts you in realtime about specific news in small-cap stocks, or perhaps the news platform that allows you to specify only alert for offering the type of news, excluding all the rest of the news, to keep it organized (during the trading hours).
+Subscription to a news site such as Benzinga or a news platform that alerts you in realtime about specific news in small-cap stocks, or perhaps the news platform that allows you to specify only alert for offering the type of news, excluding all the rest of the news, to keep it organized (during the trading hours).

-To determine how strongly should trader position into un-halt after the offering is announced or how far should take profit targets to be extended on covers there are few guides to look for.
+To determine how strongly the trader should position into un-halt after the offering is announced or how far should take profit targets to be extended on covers, there are few guides to look for.
 It is a combined puzzle that trader needs to think through in terms to define the actions:

--At which price does stock opens after initial 10 minute halt of offering announcement in news.
-The further away from offering price the more "meat on the bone" potentially is on the short position.
+-At which price does stock opens after an initial 10-minute halt of offering announcement in the news.
+The further away from offering price, the more "meat on the bone" potentially is in a short position.

 And another example of where the price opens after halt more closely and how potentially can trader gauge shorting and recycling the shares in to different scenarios: